 For this, you will need a voltmeter.
 Select the 12 or 20 volt scale, and connect the volt meter red positive test lead to the battery positive (+) terminal, and the black negative test lead to the battery negative (-) terminal.Checking base battery voltage with a voltmeter.

 After charging the battery or jump starting the car, connect the voltmeter to the battery the same as before and not the charging voltage.
-A charging system that is operating normally should produce about 13.5 to 14.5 or more volts at idle.
-If the charging voltage is less than 13.5 volts, the alternator is not putting out enough current to keep the battery charged.
+A charging system that is operating normally should produce about 13.8 to 14.3 or more volts at idle.
+If the charging voltage is less than 13.0 volts, the alternator is not putting out enough voltage and current to keep the battery charged.
 You should have the alternator tested (or bench tested at an auto parts store).
 If the current output is not up to specifications, replace the alternator.Charging voltage with engine idling should be 13.5 to 14.5 volts.

-Average car battery life is only about four to five years, and can be as little as three years in really hot climates (like Arizona and Florida).
-So if your battery is more than four or five years old, chances are it has reached the end of its useful service life and needs to be replaced, if it is not holding a charge and the charging system is working normally.
+The average service life of a wet cell lead-acid car battery is only about four to five years, and can be as little as three years in really hot climates (like Arizona and Florida).
+AGM batteries are better and typically last 6 or more years.
+So if you have a conventional wet cell battery that is more than four or five years old, chances are it has reached the end of its useful service life and needs to be replaced if it is not accepting or holding a charge (and the charging system is working normally).

-If your car battery is less than six years old and tests okay, and the charging system is working normally, your battery may be running down because of a key-off current drain.
+If your car battery is less than six years old and tests okay, and the charging system is working normally, your battery may be running down because of a key-off current drain (also called "parasitic battery drain").

-When you shut the engine off, turn off the lights and remove the key from the ignition switch, the electrical load on the battery should drop to almost nothing.
-On older cars that do not have computers or other onboard electronic modules, the key-off load on the battery is typically only a few milliamps ( if it has a clock or a digital radio), or it may drop to zero (no load at all).
-But on late model vehicles with computers and numerous electronic modules, the key-off drain on the battery can range from 20 to 50 milliamps, to as much as 300 to 400 milliamps.
+When you turn the ignition off, switch the lights off and remove the key from the ignition switch (or the smart key fob from the vehicle), the electrical load on the battery should drop to almost nothing.
+On older cars that do not have computers or other onboard electronic modules, the key-off load on the battery is typically only a few milliamps (if it has a clock or a digital radio), or it may drop to zero (no load at all).
+However, on late model vehicles with computers and numerous electronic modules, the key-off drain on the battery can range from 20 to 50 milliamps, and as much as 300 to 400 milliamps on some applications.
 On some Fords, the electrical system will continue to pull as much as 850 milliamps (almost 1 amp) for up to 20 minutes or more after the ignition has been turned off.

 The key-off current drain is used by the modules to keep their memories alive.
 The chips that store certain settings and learned information are called the "Keep Alive Memory" (KAM).